slash4-de/openstack/source/day3.rst

 To backup the database instance

-	1	.Log in to the dashboard.
+1. Log in to the dashboard.

 2. On the Project tab, open the Database tab and click Instances category.
 This displays the existing instances in your system.

 3. Click Create Backup.

 In the Backup Database dialog box, specify the following values:

-	Name 			Specify a name for the backup.
+- Name 			Specify a name for the backup.

-	Database Instance		Select the instance you want to back up.
+- Database Instance		Select the instance you want to back up.

-	Click Backup.
+- Click Backup.
 The new backup appears in the backup list.

 Now assume that your original database instance is damaged and you need to restore it.
 You do the restore by using your backup to create a new database instance.

 Restore a database instance
 =====================

 1. Log in to the dashboard.

 2. On the Project tab, open the Database tab and click Backups category.
 This lists the available backups.

 3. Check the backup you want to use and click Restore Backup.

 4. In the Launch Database dialog box, specify the values you want for the new database instance.

 5. Click the Restore From Database tab and make sure that this new instance is based on the correct backup.

 6. Click Launch.

 The new instance appears in the database instances list.